 Prostitution charges are serious and can lead to harsh criminal penalties.
 Get the representation you need to fight your criminal charges today.
-Contact The Law Firm of Elliott Kanter to schedule a free consultation.
+Contact The Law Office of Elliott Kanter to schedule a free consultation.

 California Penal Code 653.22 states: It is unlawful for any person to loiter in any public place with the intent to commit prostitution.
 Three significant terms help to define the code which prohibits prostitution in California: